rupeshtiwari/future-blogs/_drafts/random.md

 ## Domains

 A domain is a collection of computers where security is handled centrally.Each domain has one or more domain controllers.

+## ICMP

+**Internet Control Message Protocol (ICMP)** is a control protocol, meaning that it designed to not carry application data, but rather information about the status of the network itself.
+The best known example of ICMP in practice is the ping utility, that uses ICMP to probe remote hosts for responsiveness and overall round-trip time of the probe messages.

+## UDP

+**User Datagram Protocol (UDP)** is a connection-less transportation protocol.
+UDP is used to pass the actual user data.
+Communication is datagram oriented, so the integrity is guaranteed only on the single datagram.
+Datagrams reach destination and can arrive out of order or don't arrive at all.
+It's generally used for real time communication, where a little percentage of packet loss rate is preferable to the overhead of a TCP connection.

+## TCP

+**Transmission Control Protocol (TCP)** TCP is a connection oriented transportation protocol.
+UDP is used to pass the actual user data.It guarantees that all sent packets will reach the destination in the correct order.

 ## Azure Infrastructure and Management